Responsible investing is here to stay

 ESG stands for environmental, social and governance:

-- Environmental criteria look at a company's energy use, sustainability policies, carbon emissions, resource conservation or animal rights
+- Environmental criteria for example look at a company's energy use, sustainability policies, carbon emissions, resource conservation or animal rights amongst other things

 - Social criteria examine a company’s relationships with its employees and the communities where it operates

-- Governance factors concern a company’s leadership, executive pay, audits, internal controls, independence, shareholder rights and transparency.
+- Governance concerns factors such as a company’s leadership, executive pay, audits, internal controls, independence, shareholder rights and transparency.

-ESG investing considers the above factors alongside traditional financial metrics, with the objective of creating a more sustainable investment portfolio.
-An example of this is last year when, despite better growth characteristics, ESG investors shunned Facebook in favour of Microsoft, due to the former's concerning ambivalence to subscriber data privacy and poor regard for shareholder rights.
+ESG investing considers the above factors alongside traditional financial metrics, with the objective of creating a more responsible investment portfolio.

-Good returns or good works – do you still have to choose?
+Good investment returns or good works – do you still have to choose?

 The industry has responded positively to this trend:

-This is an important point.
-Sudden shifts can be exciting but impractical, as they disturb the existing order.
-What’s promising about the shift toward ESG investor opportunities is that interest in it is huge, but the mechanics are happening gradually, so things like portfolio diversification are not being upended.
-There is a push towards preferring investments in companies that score well on ESG, rather than an ideological purge of half the Dow Index.
-Sensible portfolio management principles like diversification have not been abandoned at the altar of moral virtue.
+What’s promising about the shift towards responsible investing is that interest in it is huge, but the mechanics are happening gradually, so things like portfolio diversification are not being upended.
+There is a push towards preferring investments in companies that score well on ESG, rather than an ideological purge of half the Dow Jones Index.
+Sensible portfolio management principles, like diversification, have not been abandoned at the altar of moral virtue.

 We see ESG as a structural investment theme rather than a cyclical one.
 A combination of attractive performance characteristics and inflows into the asset class make it impossible to ignore.